EngAgeNet will promote a positive, anti-discriminatory and non-stereotyped view of ageing across society.

 We can also provide experienced speakers at conferences and to represent older people at parliamentary committees.

-Tony Watts OBE, Chair of the South West Alliance on Ageing, [email protected]
+Communications officer: Tony Watts OBE, Chair of the South West Alliance on Ageing, [email protected]